 When looking at the tech inside your hospital, you need to ask yourself if it is working for you or against you and your patients.
 Consider the following:

 - Has your technology helped you see more patients and make care more accessible?

-- Does your technology meet your clinical needs and clinical decision support to improve patient outcomes?
+- Does your technology meet your clinical needs and clinical decision support to improve outcomes?

 - How often are you forced to upgrade your technology to support your core solutions?
 How does this impact the cost of care?